MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent-salesforce.md

 ## Prerequisites

 - The Sales Agent is [configured and connected to Salesforce](set-up-sales-agent.md).
-- You have access to environment-level settings in the [the Sales app admin settings](administrator-settings-sales-app.md).
+- You have access to environment-level settings in the [Sales app admin settings](administrator-settings-sales-app.md).

 ## Create a link to Sales Agent research from leads